rfhb/emamds/en/medicines/human/EPAR/liprolog-0.md

 This medicine's authorisation has been withdrawn

-insulin lispro
+insulin lispro Medicine Human Withdrawn

-Medicine

-Human

-Withdrawn
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents